Raby Castle: History

-The house of Neville held the manor of Raby from the 13th century, and although the family had no formal title, from 1295 they were summoned to Parliament as Barons of Raby;
+The House of Neville held the manor of Raby from the 13th century, and, although the family had no formal title, from 1295 they were summoned to Parliament as Barons of Raby.

 Ralph Neville, 1st Baron Neville de Raby, was the first to be summoned to Parliament.
 His heir, John Neville (1299/1300–1335), became a member of Thomas, 2nd Earl of Lancaster's household, beginning the family's link with the Earls of Lancaster.
 Raby was the family's seat of power, and there may have been a fortified house on the site of the present building from around 1300.
 In the second half of the 14th century the Nevilles began rebuilding several of their properties in northern England, including Raby Castle between roughly 1367 and 1390.
 In the closing years of the century the Nevilles were becoming one of the most powerful families in northern England, comparable to the House of Percy, who had been made Earls of Northumberland in 1377.

 In 1378 Thomas Hatfield Bishop of Durham granted John de Neville a licence to fortify his property at Raby.
 John died in 1388 and was succeeded by his son, Ralph.
-Almost nothing of the family's papers survive from this period so there is little documentary evidence of Raby Castle's construction.
+Almost nothing of the family's papers survives from this period, so there is little documentary evidence of Raby Castle's construction.
 The dating is based mostly on architectural details.
 In the words of historian Anthony Emery, the work "converted it from a defendable house into a palace-fortress".

 Ralph was created Earl of Westmorland on 29 September 1397 by Richard II as a reward for his loyalty in the face of political unrest.
 However his family's traditional association with the Earls of Lancaster meant that when Henry Bolingbroke of the House of Lancaster invaded in July 1399 Neville sided with Bolingbroke.
 Neville helped persuade Richard II to abdicate and Henry was crowned as Henry IV.
 Neville was made Earl Marshal of England on the day of Henry's coronation and a Knight of the Order of the Garter in 1403.